renpy/renpy/sphinx/source/config.rst

     window to the window size, this can be used to report cases where the dialogue is too large for its window.

+.. var:: config.default_tag_layer = "master:

+    The layer an image is show on if its tag is not found in config.tag_layer.

 .. var:: config.default_transform = ...

     When a displayable is shown using the show or scene statements,